 Day 4 – Get on top of your super

 - Do you have any lost super?
-If you do, the good news is we can find any lost super for you
+The good news is we can find any lost super for you

-- Is your super money all in one place, or spread across different super funds?
+- Whether your super money is all in one place, or spread across different super funds

-- What amount (or %) are you being charged in fees?
+- The amount (or %) you’re being charged in fees

-- What investment option(s) are you in and are you tracking investment performance over the longer term?
+- What investment option(s) you’re in and the investment performance over the longer term

-- Are your beneficiaries are up to date?
+- Whether your beneficiaries are up to date

 Day 5 – Embrace online services